Nootropic profile

 Huperzine-A is a potent alkaloid derived from Chinese club moss (Huperzia serrata).
 It powerfully inhibits acetylcholinesterase, boosting acetylcholine levels in the brain to enhance memory, learning, and neuroprotection - particularly studied for age-related cognitive decline.

-The key benefits of Huperzine-A include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Huperzine-A are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.